finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group.
     String code = "code_example"; // String | The code of the portfolio group.
 Together with the scope this uniquely identifies   the portfolio group.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the holdings of transaction   portfolios in the portfolio group.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings of transaction portfolios in the portfolio group.
 Defaults   to return the latest version of the holdings if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\", \"Holding\" or \"Portfolio\" domain to decorate onto   the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\".
     Boolean byTaxlots = true; // Boolean | Whether or not to expand the holdings to return the underlying tax-lots.
 Defaults to   False. try {
-      VersionedResourceListOfPortfolioHolding result = apiInstance.getHoldingsForPortfolioGroup(scope, code, effectiveAt, asAt, filter, propertyKeys, byTaxlots);
+      VersionedResourceListOfPortfolioHolding result = apiInstance.getHoldingsForPortfolioGroup(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .byTaxlots(byTaxlots)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#getHoldingsForPortfolioGroup");